‘American Idol’ Spoilers: Leading Prediction Site Says One Of These Three Singers Should Win Season 17

 Bryan concurred, remarking that Uche’s performance of the song rivaled the opening number of any major awards show he had ever been to.

-The Top 10 contestants of this season’s American Idol will be revealed tonight beginning at 8 p.m.
-EST on ABC.
+The top 10 contestants of this season’s American Idol will be revealed tonight beginning at 8 p.m.
+ET on ABC.